qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/exporting.md

 ![data_export](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.4_exporting/export20.png#thumbnail-60)

 ## Scheduling Exports
-You can use the Schedule Exports feature to automatically produce exports at specified intervals and send them to an email address.
-For more information, see [Scheduling Exports](../../../scheduling-exports.md).
+You can use the [Scheduling Exports](./scheduling-exports.md) feature to automatically produce exports at specified intervals and send them to an email address.

 </div>